ritterim/rimdev-blog/_posts/2016-01-22-add-and-update-github-tags-with-nodejs.md

 }); // repositories forEach
 ```

-Save this script, make the necessary modification, and then run it via the command line.
+Save this script, make the necessary modifications, and then run it via the command line.

 ```console
 $ node app.js